Trump's new tune on Islam unconvincing, experts say

 "With Israeli rhetoric increasing against Lebanon, this does not bode well.
 The Lebanese will not put much stock in yet another grand speech, but they will keep an eye out for Trump's position towards Israel's threats against Lebanon, and any shift in US policy towards Syria."

-He said that Trump's description of a good-versus-evil conflict essentially made it official that the US would back a Sunni force allied with Israel against terror groups.
+He said Trump's description of a good-versus-evil conflict essentially made it official that the United States would back a Sunni force allied with Israel against terror groups.

 "If this rhetoric is translated into action, the region is in for much bloodshed rather than the long-term 'peace' Trump spoke of," Makdis said.
 "Ultimately, let us observe what the Trump administration policy will be with regard to Iran -- this is the real litmus test."